 Each time she feared, he used to calm her down with his charm.
-He was broke and in desperate need of money and also engrossed himself reading a lot of murder mysteries.
+He was broke and in desperate need of money and engrossed himself reading many murder mysteries.

-Her state of mind could be summed up with a scene, where Johnny gets her a glass of milk.
-Interestingly, the scene is shot in a strange manner.
-He holds the glass of milk which is glowing and Lina feels, the milk is poisoned.
+Her state of mind could be summed up with a scene where Johnny gets her a glass of milk.
+Interestingly, the scene is shot strangely.
+He holds the milk glass, which is glowing, and Lina feels the milk to be poisoned.

-The highlight of the movie and probably the best scene is the last one as they drive along the road, with Johnny speeding up the car, driving close to the cliffs.
-Lina anxiously and fearfully expects her death, watches Johnny take a shortcut and finds her door opened.
-He lends his hand to close the door, she feels he is trying to push her out.
+The movie’s highlight and probably the best scene are the last one as they drive along the road, with Johnny speeding up the car and moving close to the cliffs.
+Lina anxiously and fearfully expects her death, watches Johnny take a shortcut, and finds her door opened.
+He lends his hand to close the door; she feels he is trying to push her out.
 In the end, he manages to drag her back and stops the car.

-He questions her behaviour and clarifies, he didnt murder Beaky, instead he was reading murder mysteries to commit sucide as he was ashamed of his inability to pay off the debts and face prison.
+He questions her behaviour and clarifies; he didn’t murder Beaky.
+Instead, he was reading murder mysteries to commit suicide as he was ashamed of his inability to pay off the debts and face prison.

-Joan Fontaine as Lina impresses with her acting skills, charm and elegance in this movie.
+As Lina, Joan Fontaine impresses with her acting skills, charm, and elegance in this movie.
 Cary Grant plays the role where there is love in the heart and trouble in his mind.
-A cameo from Alfred Hitchcock, where he is seen posting a letter in a scene at the post office.
+A cameo from Alfred Hitchcock, where he is seen posting a letter in a post office scene.

-The ending of this movie was altered to keep the Cary Grant’s heroic image he had with the audience.
+This movie’s ending was altered to keep Cary Grant’s heroic image he had with the audience.

 This film marked the first instance of Alfred Hitchcock producing and directing a movie.
-This also happens to be the only time, he has directed someone to an Oscar winning performance.
+This also happens to be the only time he has directed an actor to an Oscar-winning performance.
 Joan Fontaine won the Oscar for Best Actress.

 Besides, it was also nominated for Best Picture and Best Music.